 Using data available from the California Health and Human Services Agency, the City analyzed rates of overcrowding (> 1.0 persons per room in a household) at the census tract level in 2010 (Figure H-19).
 Based on this data provided by the state, all census tracts within the City fall underneath the statewide average (8.2 percent) of overcrowding.
-Reviewing data from the American Community Survey for 2015-2019 indicates that there is still little overcrowding in Dana Point (2.4 percent overall, <1 percent for ownership households and just over 5 percent for renter households).
-The rates of overcrowding in Dana Point range from zero percent in the northwestern portions of the City to approximately five percent in the central sections of the City.
+Reviewing data from the American Community Survey for 20165-202019 indicates that there is still little overcrowding in Dana Point (2.14 percent overall, <1 percent for ownership households and just over 5-4 percent for renter households).
+The rates of overcrowding for rental households in Dana Point range is concentrated in fourfrom zero percent in the northwestern portions census block groups, with all other block groups exhibiting zero overcrowdingof the City to approximately five percent in the central sections of the City.
+In the Doheny Village area, the census block group that is in both Dana Point and San Juan Capistrano contains 20 rental households (8 percent rate of overcrowding) that are overcrowded, but it is unclear (due to a lack of data at the census block level) whether these households are in Dana Point or San Juan Capistrano.
+In the Monarch Beach part of the City, the census block group that contains the Villas at Monarch Beach and Monarch Beach Resort (the two rental properties in the block group), exhibits the highest rate of overcrowding at 24 percent.
+However, these two rental properties rent for roughly \$3,000 to \$18,000 per month, indicating that occupants are choosing to live in smaller units as larger housing could easily be found nearby at comparable (or lesser) rents.
+In the Lantern Village area, two census block groups exhibit overcrowding rates.
+In the area bound by Pacific Coast Highway (PCH), La Cresta Drive, Blue Lantern, and Golden Lantern, 30 rental households (6 percent rate of overcrowding) contain 2 or more occupants per room (only instance of overcrowding; all other households contain less than one person per room).
 There is no evidence of severe overcrowding (>1.5 persons per room in a household) in Dana Point.
+In the area bound by PCH, Selva Road, Golden Lantern, and Copper Lantern, 91 rental households experience overcrowding (14 percent rate of overcrowding), with 58 of these households experiencing severe overcrowding (1.51 or more persons per room).

 Dana Point experiences similar rates of household overcrowding to neighboring cities like San Clemente, Laguna Beach, and Laguna Niguel.
 These coastal communities display lower rates of household overcrowding than the denser and larger cities in northern Orange County like Santa Ana, Garden Grove, and Anaheim.
 Orange County has an estimated 9.1 percent overcrowding rate, greater than the statewide average of 8.2 percent.
 Extremely low-income and very low-income residents have the highest rates (14.6 percent) of overcrowded households countywide.
 The racial and ethnic groups most affected by overcrowding are the Latino (20.1 percent) and Native Hawaiian Other Pacific Islander (14.6 percent) populations county wide.
+According to the 2016-2020 ACS, the countywide rate of overcrowding in rental households is 15.6 percent and the rate of severe overcrowding is 6.1 percent.